 The contact information associated with a B2B lead will vary from company to company, and in accordance with the circumstances under which they sign up for your download or trial.
 Typical data may include a name, job position, company name, business email address, or phone number.

-Not all leads are created equal, however.
+It is important to mention that not all leads are created equal, however.
 Let’s take a look at the different types of leads you can generate for your sales funnel.

 Marketing Qualified Leads (MQLs)